Want a more sustainable delivery van? Apply for subsidy

 Through a new subsidy scheme you can get a discount of up to €5,000 if you buy or lease a new electric van.
 You can also combine the subsidy scheme for zero emission commercial vehicles (‘Subsidieregeling Emissieloze Bedrijfsauto’s’, SEBA) with other schemes.
 SEBA is available until 2025.

 Municipal councils may introduce zero-emission zones from 1 January 2025.
 Around 30 to 40 of the largest municipalities in the Netherlands are participating in this.
 Delivery vans with an emission class lower than Euro 5 will no longer be allowed to enter those zones.
 Do you have customers in such an urban environmental zone?
 Then you have to adapt your transport to the requirements there.
-Or is green driving one of the sustainability goals for your business anyway?
+Or is green transport one of the sustainability goals for your business anyway?
 SEBA helps you financially with the purchase of an electric company car.

 Who is the subsidy for?